*** 20th Anniversary: 2003 to 2023 ***

 I urge Pixar to add a sequel to "Up" showing the beautiful leatherback and telling its audience that they are on the brink of extinction.
 Balloons are bright, colorful and lively yet they can be deadly.

-Barry's Response - A very real concern, Dan.
-Thanks for bringing that "Up".
-Another concern is the inspiration that it could provide for people to try tricks of this sort on their own, such as the infamous 1982 lawn chair incident.
+Barry's Response - Dan, that's a real concern.
+Thank you for bringing that "up".
+In addition, it might inspire people to try tricks of this sort on their own, like the lawn chair incident from 1982.
 See this: https://en.wikipedia.org/wiki/Larry_Walters.

 Search this site for more information now.